RAS-University/robotic-courses/docs/motion_planning/sampling-planning.md

-# The Roadmap Approach: Probabilistic Roadmaps (PRM)
+# Chapter 4: The Roadmap Approach: Probabilistic Roadmaps (PRM)

 The first major algorithm built on this sampling paradigm is the Probabilistic Roadmap (PRM)[<a href="#ref9">9</a>].
 Its philosophy is simple and powerful: